leosep/InventoryRFIDReader/README.md

 This is an example of an Inventory Management System designed to work with the **Nordic ID Merlin RFID Reader**, running a Windows CE application that interacts with a web service to manage asset data.
 The system performs asset lookup, barcode scanning, and asset group management via the web service.

+We used the https://github.com/leosep/InventoryLabelPrinter to print and add the RFIDs.

 ## Project Overview

 This system consists of two key components: